Emma’s chickpea ‘cookie dough’ snack recipe

 • 1 tin of chickpeas – make sure to drain and rinse before adding to the mix

-• 3 tablespoons liquid sweetener (honey, maple syrup,or agave syrup)
+• 3 tablespoons liquid sweetener (such as honey, maple syrup,or agave syrup)

 Optional ingredients